Our Pharmaceuticals business develops and makes a broad range of medicines to treat both acute and chronic diseases.

 Our Pharmaceuticals business creates value by researching and manufacturing innovative products and making these as widely accessible as possible to countries at all levels of income and development.

 While we continue to have a strong presence in developed markets such as the USA and Europe, we are increasing investment in emerging markets, including Africa, where we see significant growth potential.
-Geographically, sales of our existing pharmaceutical products are broadly spread: 36% of total pharmaceuticals sales in 2013 came from markets outside of the USA and Europe (compared to around 31% in 2010).

-Our Pharmaceuticals business develops and makes medicines to treat a broad range of acute and chronic diseases.
 Our portfolio is made up of innovative and established medicines and we have leading global positions in respiratory disease and HIV.

 We have been a leader in respiratory disease for over 40 years and have a portfolio of mature products.
 In recent years, we have strengthened and broadened our respiratory portfolio with the addition of new medicines including an inhaled corticosteroid (ICS) and long-acting beta2 agonist (LABA) combination, a long-acting muscarinic antagonist (LAMA) and LABA dual bronchodilator.